 - challenge yourself – nothing worthwhile is attained without effort

-- are these realistic for you?
+- are these really for you?
 Do you have too many goals or are they too difficult?

 - Practice – post your commitments where you’ll see them often and share your goals with close friends, colleagues, or family members.
 The more you visualize these and talk about them, the stronger the ray of desire from your heart, and the more you will magnetize them!

 I would love to hear how this journaling ritual supports you in moving into your best year!